dieudonnek1981/healthcare-site/README.md

-# WeHelp Home Care Services Website
+# WeHelp Home Health Care Services Website

 This is the codebase for the WeHelp Home Care Services website, a static site designed to provide information about the business and generate leads through local search engine optimization (SEO).

 ## Project Purpose

-The primary goal of this website is to establish an online presence for WeHelp Home Care Services, inform potential clients about the available in-home care services, and improve visibility in local search results to generate business leads.
+The primary goal of this website is to establish an online presence for WeHelp Home Health Care Services, inform potential clients about the available in-home care services, and improve visibility in local search results to generate business leads.

 ## Technology Stack